yetibot/yetibot/README.md

 Configuration lives at `config/config.edn`, which is git-ignored.
 See [config/config-sample.edn](config/config-sample.edn) for a sample config.
-`cp` this to `config/config.edn` and fill in the blanks to get started.
+`cp config/config-sample.edn config/config.edn` and fill in the blanks to get started.

 ## Running